BRLAX Mailing List

 * Current Burning River Lacrosse Players - log in with your username and password then complete the registration form

-* New / Non Burning River players - register as a guest and then complete the registration form.
+* New / Non Burning River players - Create an account and then complete the registration.

 If you have any questions about the College Recruiting Night or the registration process please contact us at 216.373.5684

 • "Thanks so much for putting on the event!
 I thought it was well organized, informative and overall- just a great event.
 Organizing the advice from the perspective of the coaches and a fellow parent was helpful.
 Providing advice on the role of a parent, the player, and the club/HS coach was an effective way to share a lot of information.
 Thanks for emphasizing academics.
 That is an important message for everyone to understand!" – Lisa – HS player.